Subgraphs¶

 How It Works¶

-When the engine reaches a subgraph node, it executes four phases:
+When the engine reaches a subgraph node, it executes these phases:

 2. Create Child State Fresh WorkflowState with scoped RunId